scipy-conference/scipy_proceedings/papers/henderson/my_paper.rst

 In practice, however, the user mainly interacts with ``sudoku.py`` either by creating specific puzzles instances through input of puzzle strings, directly or from a text file, or by using generator functions.

-The string representation of a Sudoku puzzle of boxsize :math:`$n$` is a string of ascii characters of length :math:`$n^4$`.
+The string representation of a Sudoku puzzle of boxsize :math:`n` is a string of ascii characters of length :math:`n^4`.
 In such a string a period character represents an empty cell and other ascii characters are used to specify assigned values.
 Whitespace characters and newlines are ignored when ``Puzzle`` objects are built from strings.

 A possible string representation of the puzzle from the introduction is: ::